al-waheed/portfolio/README.md

 # 💼 Morenikeji Ajisegiri — Portfolio

-A modern and responsive developer portfolio that showcases creativity, technical expertise, and a passion for building elegant, high-performance web applications.
+A modern and responsive developer portfolio that showcases creativity, technical expertise, and a passion for building elegant, high performance web applications.

 ---

 ## 🚀 Overview

-**My Portfolio** is a sleek, single-page React application built with **React - Vite**, **Typescript**, and **Tailwind CSS** — designed to highlight my work, skills, and personal story.
+**My Portfolio** is a sleek, single page React application built with **React - Vite**, **Typescript**, and **Tailwind CSS** designed to highlight my work, skills, and personal story.
 It presents an engaging experience through clean design, fluid animations, and responsive layouts, making it easy for recruiters and collaborators to explore my professional journey.

 ---